 These sites were selected as the most representative locations for which to monitor ground surface elevations within the Arvin-Edison Management Area as they are each situated directly within or proximate to these Management Area Critical Infrastructure facilities.
 The Representative Monitoring Sites have been surveyed three times for ground surface elevations since 2012, including recent surveys completed in 2018 and 2019.
 AEWSD plans to complete surveys on an annual, or more frequent basis, basis.

 All Representative Monitoring Sites will be monitored annually in accordance with the monitoring protocol described in Section 16.2 Monitoring Protocols for Data Collection and Monitoring.
-All data will be reported to DWR per the requirements specified under Section 16.5 Reporting Monitoring Data to the Department.
+As described in